pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 ## Summary

 I realize this post didn't cover all aspects in detail, I tried to focus on most important ones and I hope it puts some light on most of them.
-My goal was to give basic idea of how CQRS/ES based application could look like.
+My goal was to give you a basic idea of how a CQRS/ES-based application could look like.

 As a reminder you can acces the full source code at [Github](https://github.com/LukasGasior1/event-sourced-dice-game).